michelfernandez/cove/site/content/english/_index.md

 {{< picture "video-ident" 250 "A magnifying glass enlarges the image of a man in a passport." >}}
 {{% markdown %}}
 **Online identification**
-Enable the QES by getting yourself identified online via video-call or by personal contact with the ID app by Swisscom.
+Enable the qualified electronic signature (QES) from home by getting yourself identified via video-call. by personal contact with the ID app by Swisscom.
 {{% /markdown %}}
 <br>